-We encourage students to speak to a teacher, YLC, the Student Wellbeing Leader, school nurse.
-However, students are welcome to discuss their concerns with any trusted member of staff including teachers, wellbeing staff, school social worker etc.
+We encourage students to speak to a teacher, YLC, member of the Student Wellbeing Team.
+However, students are welcome to discuss their concerns with any trusted member of staff including the Principal team and teachers.

-Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Glen Eira College should contact the Student wellbeing Coordinator, by phone on 95717838 or by email direct to glen.eira.co@education.voc.gov.au).
+Parents or carers who develop concerns that their child is involved in, or has witnessed bullying behaviour at Glen Eira College should contact the Student Wellbeing Coordinator, Nick Ford, by phone on 95717838 or by email direct to glen.eira.co@education.vic.gov.au).